 The branding is in two parts – our message and our look.

 We have a new message.
 Yes it is similar to our old message, but it’s sufficiently different that you really need to read it before you tackle any media projects.

 We have new logos, new fonts and a tweaked colour scheme.
 (Our website providers are still working on updating our website).
 The fonts are available free from Google fonts (or below).
 The logo is available from the Scout Print centre.
 There’s one county version available to download below, but you really need to use the print centre to generate your group logo in the colour you need.

 HQ have released a load of information about the new brand.
 You can download it all from https://www.scouts.org.uk or you can download most of it from here.
 Or, there’s a third approach.

 The Wight Rovers are our County Media Team.
 We’ve got members of every age, from Beavers upwards.

 We’ve got a training presentation which we use at our team training sessions.
 It covers the new Branding and a lot more, including report writing, PR events and photography tips.
 You are welcome to read the presentation – I hope it’ll help you with a range of PR and media work.
-Download it here.
+Download our Wight Rovers Training & Reference Presentation (in .pdf format) here.
 You can also use it as a reference document.